Oluwaseun-O-Ajayi/enzymatic-kinetics-analyzer/README.md

 * **Structure-function** - Relate activity to structure
 * **Publication** - Generate figures and data tables

-## ⚠️ Troubleshooting
+## Troubleshooting

 ### Fonts Issue (PDF Reports)
-Ensure `DejaVuSans.ttf` is in `fonts/` directory and not read-only for proper Unicode support in PDF reports.
+Ensure `DejaVuSans.ttf` is in `fonts/` directory and not read-only for proper Unicode support in PDF reports

 ```bash
 # Check if font exists